istio/istio.io/tests/README.md

 ### Notes:

-There is an issue with the TAG (#7081) so one needs to set TAG to `latest` to mimic to pipeline.
+There is an issue with the TAG (#7081) so one needs to set TAG to `latest` to mimic the pipeline.

 In the case of using `kind` clusters on the Mac, an extra env var is needed,